 In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with a Bundle Branch Block, whether that be a Right Bundle Branch Block or a Left Bundle Branch Block.

-- Can I qualify for life insurance if I have been diagnosed with a Bundle Branch Block?
+• Can I qualify for life insurance if diagnosed with a Bundle Branch Block?

 So, without further ado, let’s dive right in!

-Can I qualify for life insurance if I have been diagnosed with a Bundle Branch Block?
+Can I qualify for life insurance if diagnosed with a Bundle Branch Block?

 Why do life insurance companies care if I have been diagnosed with a Bundle Branch Block?

-It’s a pretty safe bet that any time an individual has been diagnosed with a pre-existing medical condition that has to do with one’s heart that most (if not all) best-rated life insurance companies that most folks are familiar with are going to be pretty interested in learning more about “condition”.
+It’s a pretty safe bet that any time an individual has been diagnosed with a pre-existing medical condition related to one’s heart, most (if not all) of the best-rated life insurance companies that most folks are familiar with is going to be pretty interested in learning more about the “condition. “

 This is especially true…

-When we’re dealing with a condition such as a “Bundle Branch Block” because this “term” can often be used to describe a:
+When we’re dealing with a condition such as a “Bundle Branch Block,” this “term” can often be used to describe a:

-- Left Anterior Fascicular Block, also known as a left anterior hemiblock.
+• Left Anterior Fascicular Block is also known as a left anterior hemiblock.

 And/or a Right Bundle Branch Block.